Search Data Limits

 Best Practice

-Maintaining search settings within the Salesforce B2B and D2C Commerce search limits helps improve search functionality and the customer experience.
-Before considering extending search limits for B2B or D2C stores, evaluate your search configuration and customizations.
+Maintaining search settings within the Salesforce B2B Commerce search limits helps improve search functionality and the customer experience.
+Before considering extending search limits for B2B, evaluate your search configuration and customizations.

 Optimize Product Data: Search data, such as fields, values, and attributes, are directly linked to product data.
-To limit the need for excessive search data, ensure that your product data is well-organized, accurate, and complete.
+To limit the need for excessive search data, make sure that your product data is well-organized, accurate, and complete.
 This includes maintaining consistent and descriptive product names, detailed descriptions, and appropriately configured attributes.
-Product data that is well maintained minimizes the need for large sets of search filters and search values that increase search data and slow down search results.
+Product data that is well-maintained minimizes the need for large sets of search filters and search values that increase search data and slow down search results.

 Identify and prioritize the key searchable fields.
-Set as searchable the fields that are most relevant to your customers.
-Focus on fields that are commonly used in searches and are critical for product identification.
+Set the fields that are most relevant to your customers as searchable.
+Focus on the fields that are commonly used in searches and are critical for product identification.

-Take advantage of available custom field options so customers can tailor their search configuration to align with your products, customer needs, and industry search standards.
+Use the available custom field options so that customers can tailor their search configuration to align with your products, customer needs, and industry search standards.
 When setting custom fields for search, you can minimize data usage, by only using fields that help customers target and refine a search.
-Avoid setting as searchable catch-all fields that don’t return refined results.
+Avoid setting catch-all fields that don’t return refined results as searchable.

 Regularly maintain your searchable fields and attributes so they stay within the store limits.
 When you discontinue products, review your searchable field and attributes and remove those that are specific to the discontinued product.
 Regularly test the search functionality, especially after implementing changes or updates.
 Monitor search performance and analyze user behavior to identify areas for improvement.